TekWiz2021/Bitwarden-To-Lastpass/README.md

 Under settings in Bitwarden choose Export Vault and choose .cvs format and save to a location.
 Using A Text Editor make the 3 changes below.
-Then go to LastPass and go to Account Options\Advanced\Import Select Generic CSV and import all your passwords and settings will be updated.
+Then go to LastPass and go to Account Options\Advanced\Import Select Generic CSV and import all your passwords and all your settings will be updated.

 Specifics:
 When you use a text editor on a Bitwarden Vault Exported .csv file...
 The Titles look like this.